 Honeoye Falls is a very small village located in the state of New York.
 With a population of 2,774 people and two constituent neighborhoods, Honeoye Falls is the 494th largest community in New York.
-Much of the housing stock in Honeoye Falls was built prior to World War II, making it one of the older and more historic villages in the country.

 Also of interest is that Honeoye Falls has more people living here who work in computers and math than 95% of the places in the US.